erikwestra/mm-server/README.md

 >           text: "..."}
 >     }

+> _**Note**: the sending user must have an existing profile for this API
+> endpoint to work._

 If the message was accepted, the API endpoint will return an HTTP response code of 202 (Accepted).
 If the message was rejected right away, the API endpoint will return an HTTP response code of 400 (Bad Request), and the body of the response will be a string containing the error returned by the Ripple server.

-Note that the message will initially be placed in a list of "pending" messages.
-The server will then monitor the message, and make the message permanent once the Ripple network has either accepted or rejected the message.
-Only then will the message appear in the list of messages returned by the `GET api/messages` endpoint.
+Note that the message will initially be given a status of "PENDING".
+The server will then monitor the message, and update the message status as appropriate depending on what happens to the message.
+The various status values for the message will all be received if the client is polling for message updates.

-> _**Note**: the sending user must have an existing profile for this API
-> endpoint to work._

 If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
 If some required fields